 What is it?
-This serene space in the middle of the Arts District is home to one of the finest collections of modern and contemporary art in the world.
+This calming space is nestled within Dallas's Arts District and is home to one of the finest collections of modern and contemporary art in the world.
 With permanent collections and temporary exhibitions too, there's a little bit of something for everyone, year-round.

 Why go?
 The lush two-acre sculpture garden is tantalizing for photographers and Instagrammers, thanks to works by the likes of Rodin, Henry Moore and George Segal.
 It also forms an incredible backdrop to the unique “’Til Midnight at the Nasher” live music and outdoor movie screenings series.
 As of 2015, the center also began awarding the Nasher Prize, dedicated to contemporary sculpture so be sure to peruse the winners work when you visit.

 What is it?
 This glitzy saloon offers popular line-dancing lessons nearly every night of the week, so get ready for box-steps and partner-swinging galore.

 Why go?
 Folks tend to like both kinds of music in Dallas: country and western.
 The best way to enjoy it is by two-stepping, so don your cowboy boots and get ready to boogie.
 If you’d prefer to just kick back with a beer and listen to live country music, head for The Rustic, owned by Texan music legend Pat Green, and take up position around the fire pits in the oak-fringed backyard.

 What is it?
 Get a breath of fresh air on the 3.5-mile route winding through the city’s parks and unites a number of Dallas’ central districts.